 Tik!
 The hostage taker of this community.
 Corruption, devastation and violence, the new reality of a community where I no longer live.
 Yet, many people still have hope, they quietly pray, while one by one entire families get caught in the trap of addiction!

 Deesdae voel die plek meer foreign as enige iets anders!
 The energy is different and the people have changed.
-Social digression?
+Disintegration of society?

 Yet there is such raw talent, such immense potential!
 If only the COMMUNITY could see it, believe it, AND fight for it!
 NPO’s cannot do it on their own.
 They need the community to be part of the solution and drive the change.
 Yes, I know it is easy for me to write this, an “outsider” looking in.
 I know how difficult it is when the dealer ensures your bread and butter everyday!